BACON12093/SOTU-Text-Analysis/README.md

 This Shiny app provides an interactive platform to explore the sentiment and word trends in the State of the Union (SOTU) addresses from various U.S. presidents over time.

 ## Summary
--Loads a dataset of SOTU speeches along with sentiment lexicons (bing, afinn, and nrc).
+- Loads a dataset of SOTU speeches along with sentiment lexicons (bing, afinn, and nrc).

--Allows users to filter speeches by president and year range.
+- Allows users to filter speeches by president and year range.

--Provides options to select the sentiment lexicon for analysis.
+- Provides options to select the sentiment lexicon for analysis.

--Tracks the frequency of user-specified words over time.
+- Tracks the frequency of user-specified words over time.

--Displays interactive sentiment score bar charts and word trend line plots.
+- Displays interactive sentiment score bar charts and word trend line plots.

--Offers data tables showing underlying sentiment scores and word counts.
+- Offers data tables showing underlying sentiment scores and word counts.

 ## Features
 Sentiment Analysis